Dinukaawsh/blog-application/README.md

 - Blog posts have individual pages.
 - Blog posts can be categorized.
 - Users can search for blog posts by title, content, or author.
+- Post images can be added.

 ### 3. Comments
-- Both authenticated and anonymous users can add comments.
+- Authenticated users can add comments.
 - Comments appear on individual blog post pages.
-- Any user or the author can reply to comments.
+- Users can reply to comments.
+- Comment counts are displayed on the homepage.

 ### 4. Additional Features
 - Displays author's name and post creation date.
-- Tracks the number of views for each post.
 - Uses Bootstrap for basic styling.
+- Users must log in to access certain features like commenting, liking, and reading full posts.
+- Uses Bootstrap for a modern and responsive UI.
+- Displays the three most recent blog posts on the index page.

 ## Installation and Setup